-MIDVALE, Utah — A teenage boy was killed in a crash Saturday afternoon in Midvale.
+MIDVALE, Utah — A teenager killed in a crash Saturday afternoon in Midvale has been identified by police.

-The victim was driving an SUV westbound on Fort Union when he swerved to avoid another vehicle.
+The 16-year-old boy, identified as Elijah Exodus Bustamente-Martinez, was driving an SUV westbound on Fort Union when he swerved to avoid another vehicle on Fort Union Boulevard near 7200 South.

 “A car apparently pulled out in front of it, causing this car to take corrective action.
-Roads were wet, and unfortunately, the SUV hit the back of the parked semitrailer,” said Hansen.
+Roads were wet, and unfortunately, the SUV hit the back of the parked semitrailer,” said Ken Hansen with the Unified Police Department.

 “It’s just a very difficult situation for many members and community, but especially the young man's family,” Hansen said.
 “Tragedy to this community, the Midvale community.
 Our hearts and prayers go out to the family.
 This is a very difficult situation for the community and going to be for Hillcrest High School."